-The last decade and more, moving around like a gypsy, – living between London, Venice, Rome, Milan, Athens, Paris – Augusta has finally settled in her home town Copenhagen.
+The last decade and more, moving around like a gypsy, – living between London, Venice, Rome, Milan, Athens, Paris – Augusta has currently settled in her home town Copenhagen.
 By the canal in the historical part of Copenhagen, Christianshavn, her studio is hidden away in a mews in a backyard.

 Augusta went on an art pilgrimage (2008-2016), visiting the artworks of the great masters of European art, researching religious iconography and exploring the history of Greek Antiquity, all of which still have a profound influence on her work.
 The remains of all these travels and research sit in the air and on the walls of her studio.

 I was raised by an art historian mother and exposed from an early age to Western art history, realising that art history was predominately male dominated and chauvinist.
 Since 1999 I have hoped to create artwork that sheds light and reflects on the structures that go into the invention of paintings in order to make a language of my own, incorporating a woman’s experiences and sensations.